jadecobra/python_tdd_exercises/source/truth_table/projects/elevator.rst

 test_doors_closed_number_not_pushed_w_emergency
 *********************************************************************************

-The :ref:`truth table` for when the doors are :green:`closed` and the button for a floor is :red:`NOT pushed`, is
+The :ref:`truth table` for when the button for a floor is :red:`NOT pushed` AND the elevator doors are :green:`closed`, is

 ==============  ==================  ==================  ====================  ===============
 doors           floor number        weight limit        emergency button      output